What`s new in breast cancer research and treatment?

 Bisphosphonates are drugs that are used to help strengthen and reduce the risk of fractures in bones that have been weakened by metastatic breast cancer.
 Examples include pamidronate (Aredia) and zoledronic acid (Zometa).

-Some studies have suggested that zoledronic acid may help other systemic therapies, like hormone treatment and chemo) work better.
-In one study, tumors in the women getting zolendric acid with chemo shrank more than those in the women treated with chemo alone.
+Some studies have suggested that zoledronic acid may help other systemic therapies, like hormone treatment and chemo work better.
+In one study of women being treated with chemo before surgery, tumors in the women getting zoledronic acid with chemo shrank more than those in the women treated with chemo alone.

 Other studies have looked at the effect of giving zoledronic acid with other adjuvant treatment (like chemo or hormone therapy).
 So far, the results have been mixed.
 Some studies have shown that this approach helped lower the risk of the cancer coming back, but others did not.
-Recent data suggest that these drugs may actually increase the risk of breast cancer recurrence in younger women.
-More data are needed to determine if bisphosphonates should become part of standard therapy for early-stage breast cancer.
+The results of one study linked the use of these drugs with adjuvant chemo with an increased risk of breast cancer recurrence in younger women.
+Overall, the data does not support making bisphosphonates part of standard therapy for early-stage breast cancer.

 Denosumab (Xgeva, Prolia) can also be used to help strengthen and reduce the risk of fractures in bones that have been weakened by metastatic breast cancer.
 It is being studied to see if it can help adjuvant treatments work better.